osc-vitap/OSC-Docs/OSC-Talks-Session-1/README.md

 > Command: `git push <remote_repository> <Name of the branch>`
 >
-> Run this command if you are pushing for the first time, to avoid ay errors.
+> Run this command if you are pushing for the first time, to avoid any errors.
 >
 > Simpler command: `git push`
 >